 This unusual, and most attractive British native has an unusual growth habit in that it climbs through the hedgerow like a vine, vigorously weaving its beady tendrils clad in heart-shaped leaves indiscriminately.
 Uncommon in the North of England and very rare in Scotland, it belongs to the mainly tropical yam family, Dioscoreaceae.
-It is dioecious, with separate male and female plants, the flowers clusters being greenish-yellow, 3-6 mm diameter, with six petals, with the male flowers produced in slender 5-10 cm racemes, the fruit being a large juicy bright red berry.
-Its fairly large tuber, like the rest of the plant, is poisonous, so do not consume any part of this plant!
+It is dioecious, with separate male and female plants, the flowers clusters being greenish-yellow, 3-6 mm diameter, with six petals, with the male flowers produced in slender 5-10 cm racemes, the fruit being a large juicy bright red berry, which is poisonous, so do not consume any part of this plant!

 Sow seeds at any time onto a good soil-based compost covering seeds with fine grit or compost to approximately their own depth.
 We recommend germinating at 15 to 20 degrees C. Germination may be very slow, perhaps 2-3 months, or sometimes much longer, and these seeds may sometimes wait for spring before emerging.
 Grow on individual seedlings in 3 inch pots before finally planting with climbing support in a well-drained spot or very large pot.